wp-plugins/wp-shabbat/readme.txt

 === WP-Shabbat ===
-Contributors: DrMosko
+Contributors: drmosko
 Tags:
 Requires at least: 3.7.0
 Tested up to: 3.7.0
-Stable tag: 0.01
+Stable tag: 0.02
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Site closing on Shabbat and Holidays by identifying the address of the user IP and close to 40 km
+Close site on Shabbat and Holidays by identifying the address of the user IP and close to 40 km